Telefonica/toolium/docs/bdd_integration.rst

 - context.driver: Selenium or Appium driver instance
 - context.utils: :ref:`Utils <utils>` instance

 Toolium properties can be modified from behave userdata configuration.
-For example, to select the browser name from command line instead of using the browser name defined in properties.cfg:
+For example, to select the driver type from command line instead of using the driver type defined in properties.cfg:

 .. code:: console

-    $ behave -D Browser_browser=chrome
+    $ behave -D Driver_type=chrome

 Lettuce
 -------